Master of Public Health

 Immersions

-Students are required to attend two immersions–one on the Simmons campus in Boston and one in the US-Mexico borderlands region of Arizona–for a total of three credits during their time in the program.
+Immersions are in-person, short courses which give students the opportunity to practically apply what they learn class.
+Students are required to attend two immersions: one on the Simmons campus in Boston and one destination immersion for a total of three credits during their time in the program.
 Students are responsible for all immersion travel, program, and accommodation expenses.

 • Boston: This three-day immersion will take place in Boston, Massachusetts, home of Simmons University.
-Throughout the immersion, students will be exposed to Boston as their classroom, learning about the city’s history of race and racism and how it is reflected across the urban landscape of transportation, education, employment, health care, and other institutions.
-Various tools will be used to analyze impacts of racism and oppression on health in the local context.
-Students will learn from local organizers, public health professionals, and advocates about ongoing local and national models of racial justice as core endeavors toward health equity.
+Throughout the immersion course, students learn about historical and contemporary manifestations of racism in Boston as it is reflected in various systems and institutions, such as transportation, education, employment, and healthcare.
+Students will learn from local organizers, public health professionals, and advocates about local and national efforts of racial justice as core endeavors toward health equity.
 The Boston immersion is typically offered prior to the Fall semester.

-• Arizona: This experiential course invites students to the Sonoran Desert of southern Arizona, a short distance from the U.S.-Mexico border, on traditional Tohono O’odham lands.
+• Travel: This experiential course invites students to the US Southwest (Tennessee) or the US Southeast (Arizona).
 Students will have the opportunity to learn from local community partners, examine innovative community-driven models of development and social justice, and engage in a hands-on service project.
-Through these experiences, students will appreciate both the challenges and promise of this unique geopolitical landscape.
-The Arizona immersion is typically offered prior to the Spring semester.
+Through these experiences, students will appreciate both the challenges and promise of these unique geopolitical landscapes.
+Travel immersions are typically offered prior to the Spring semester.

 For the Boston immersion, students are responsible for arranging accommodations and travel.
 For destination immersions, students are responsible for arranging travel while accommodations and on-ground logistics will be provided through our program partners.